bitprj/BitUniversity/Week4-Introduction-to-data-visualization-and-graphs-with-matplotlib/README.md

 Which countries bear the greatest share of all forms of malnutrition?
 % of stunted, overweight and wasted children under 5, by country income classification

-## Learning Objectives
-For this week our main focus will be to visualize our data when it's loaded in a Pandas DataFrame.
-For this we will be using **matplotlib** and **pandas**.
-You are familiar with pandas by now but matplotlib is new to you.
-Therefore, understanding and using the tools provided through matplotlib will be our main focus.
-By the end of the week you wil be able to implement the following ```commands```:
-- Understand how  ```pyplot``` works and how to you can make customized plots using it.
-- Use ```pandas``` to plot your dataFrame and map columns in the form of useful visualizations.
-- Learn how to load and use Time-Series data using Pandas ```pd.read_csv```
-- Use the 'Stock market data' to learn how to plot basic graphs and making them readable by adding:
-  - colors
-  - markers
-  - linestyles
-  - labels
-  - ticks
-  - legends
-- Use ```matplotlib``` to create bar plots,line charts and scatter plots.
-- Loading and Examining the California Housing dataset and mapping geo-location data:
-  - Visualizing the distribution of median income of home owners in California.
-  - Comparing the median income with the price of the houses.
-  - Find Dense clusters using visualization techniques.

 ## About the Libraries